No Plywood?

 I agree with ice shield at eves and in valleys where I am.But its pointless at sidewalls unless it rolls up behind the siding.
 Do you guys actually remove all the siding at sidwalls to install ice shield?
 Also theres no point to ice shield around penetrations unless the ice sheild goes all the way to the eve.
 Otherwise if moisture ever hits thay ice shield its rolling downhill to felt.

-River Rat Dad is offline
+River Rat Dad said:

 I agree with ice shield at eves and in valleys where I am.But its pointless at sidewalls unless it rolls up behind the siding.
 Do you guys actually remove all the siding at sidwalls to install ice shield?
 Also theres no point to ice shield around penetrations unless the ice sheild goes all the way to the eve.
 Otherwise if moisture ever hits thay ice shield its rolling downhill to felt.